Mak-maak/css_101/README.md

 # web-ui
+Learn to create web ui by doing using HTML5, CSS3 & JavaScript.
-Learn CSS3 by doing, this repo contains CSS projects.
+This repo contains starter web ui projects.